Jackson-Wheeler/chapGPT-console/README.md

 3. Now you should be able to run the program as described below

 # To Run
-Navigate into "toRun/" and run the executable that works on your machine
+-  MacOS: Navigate into "toRun/" and run "console_app" executable
+- Other OSs: other steps may be needed.
+See this article in the "Running the applications on Windows" section: https://stackify.com/cross-platform-net-core-apps/

 # Debug mode in Visual Studio